chocolatey/choco-wiki/FeaturesAutomaticallyRecompilePackages.md

      OutputDirectory - Specifies the directory for the downloaded Chocolatey package file.
 If not specified, uses the current directory.

+ -i, --ignoredependencies, --ignore-dependencies
+     IgnoreDependencies - Ignore dependencies when installing package(s).
+       Licensed editions v1.9.0+ Defaults to false.

      --recompile, --internalize
      Recompile / Internalize - Download all external resources and recompile the package to use the local resources instead.
+Business editions only (licensed version 1.5.0+).

      --resources-location=VALUE
-     Resources Location - When recompiling, use this location for resources instead of embedding the downloaded resources into the package.
+     Resources Location - When internalizing, use this location for resources instead of embedding the downloaded resources into the package.
 Can be a file share or an internal url location.
 When it is a file share, it will attempt to download to that location.
 When it is an internal url, it will download locally and give further instructions on where it should be uploaded to match package edits.
+Business editions only (licensed version 1.5.1+).

+     --download-location=VALUE
+     Download Location - OPTIONAL - when internalizing, download the resources to this location.
+Used with Resources Location (and defaults to Resources Location when not set).
+Business editions only (licensed version 1.8.3+).

      --append-useoriginallocation, --append-use-original-location
      Append -UseOriginalLocation - When `Install-ChocolateyPackage` is
        internalized, append the `-UseOriginalLocation` parameter to the function.
 Business editions only (licensed version 1.7.0+).
-Requires at least Chocolatey v0.10.1 for `Install-ChocolateyPacakge` to recognize the switch appropriately.
+Requires at least Chocolatey v0.10.1 for `Install-ChocolateyPackage` to recognize the switch appropriately.
 Overrides the feature
        'internalizeAppendUseOriginalLocation' set to by default to 'False'.
 ~~~